ktalla/Airbnb-Price-Prediction/README.md

 6. **Conclusion and Future Work**
    - The project concludes with insights into model performance and suggestions for improving the model by using alternative approaches like linear regression or neural networks.

-## How to Run

-1. **Install Dependencies**
-   - Ensure you have Python 3 installed along with the necessary libraries, including `pandas`, `numpy`, `scikit-learn`, and `matplotlib`.

-2. **Run the Notebook**
-   - Open `Final Lab (2).ipynb` in Jupyter Notebook or any compatible environment.
-   - Run the cells sequentially to reproduce the results.

-3. **Modify and Experiment**
-   - Feel free to modify the code to experiment with different models or techniques.

 ## Future Work

-- **Model Optimization**: Explore different models like linear regression or neural networks to improve prediction accuracy.
+- **Model Optimization**: I want to explore different models like linear regression or neural networks to improve prediction accuracy.
-- **Feature Engineering**: Further investigation into feature interactions to enhance model performance.
+- **Feature Engineering**: I need to further investigate feature correlations to enhance model performance.
-- **Deployment**: Consider deploying the model using a web framework to make predictions accessible via an API.

 ## License